aws-amplify/docs/docs/lib/graphqlapi/fragments/js/query-data.md

 ### Custom authorization mode

-By default, each AppSync API will be set with a default authorization mode set at the root level of your app when you configure your app.
+By default, each AppSync API will be set with a default authorization mode when you configure your app.
 If you would like to override the default authorization mode, you can do so by passing in an `authMode` property.

 #### Query with custom authorization mode